Qazeer/artefacts.help/pages/windows/hiberfil.sys.md

 The `hiberfil.sys` file is linked to the hibernation, hybrid sleep, and `Fast Boot` (`Windows 8`) / `Fast Startup` (`Windows 10`) features.
-Those features are mostly in use on Windows laptops / desktops and are generally not available by default on Windows virtual machines (and require the hibernation feature to be implemented at the hypervisor level).
+Those features are mostly in use on Windows laptops/desktops and are generally not available by default on Windows virtual machines (and require the hibernation feature to be implemented at the hypervisor level).